Understanding our impact dashboard

 This sector-leading live dashboard allows anyone to see in real-time how our trips help improve young people’s mental wellbeing.
 The data can be filtered in different ways to see the change made for different groups.

-Over the past three years we have been working with social impact specialists, Trust Impact, to put impact at the heart of our strategy, developing a new Theory of Change and helping focus our impact measurement on improving wellbeing, leading to the ability to believe in a brighter future.
+We have worked with social impact specialists, Trust Impact, to put impact at the heart of our strategy, developing a new Theory of Change and helping focus our impact measurement on improving wellbeing, leading to the ability to believe in a brighter future.

 The dashboard is powered by a set of seven questions, which are automatically sent to every young person taking part - two weeks before they go on a trip, immediately after the trip and three months later.